-Coastal-dependent development means development that requires land adjoining the foreshore and access to tidal water to function and includes:
+Coastal-dependent development:

-- (1) industrial and commercial facilities such as ports, harbours and navigation channels and facilities, aquaculture involving marine species, desalination plants, tidal generators, erosion control structures and beach nourishment - (2) tourism facilities for marine (boating) purposes or that are part of an integrated development proposal incorporating a marina.

-The term does not include residential development, waste management facilities (landfills, sewerage treatment plants) or transport infrastructure (other than for access to the coast).
+- (1) means development that in order to function must be located in tidal waters or be able to access tidal water, - (2) may include, but is not limited to: - (a) industrial and commercial facilities such as ports, harbours and navigation channels and facilities, aquaculture involving marine species, desalination plants, tidal generators, erosion control structures and beach nourishment, - (b) tourism facilities for marine (boating) purposes, - (c) community facilities and sporting facilities which require access to tidal water in order to function, such as surf clubs, marine rescue, rowing and sailing clubs, or - (d) co-located residential and tourist uses that are part of an integrated development proposal (e.g. mixed use development) incorporating a marina, if these uses are located landward of the marina and appropriately protected from natural hazards, but - (3) does not include: - (a) residential development as the primary use, - (b) waste management facilities, such as landfills, sewerage treatment plants, or - (c) transport infrastructure, other than for access to the coast.